garrandall/popular-music-data/tracks/you-don-t-know-my-name-alicia-keys.md

 There's something special 'bout you
 I must really like you
 There's not a lotta guys are worth my time
-Ooh baby, baby, baby
+Oh baby, baby, baby
 It's gettin' kind of crazy
 'Cause you are takin' over my mind

-And it feels like ooh
+And it feels like oh
 But you don't know my name
-And I swear, it feels like ooh (Ooh, ooh, ooh)
+And I swear, it feels like oh(Oh, oohohoh
 But you don't know my name
 ('Round and 'round and 'round we go, will you ever know?)